 We believe that our Acuitas MDRO test products are LDTs, subject to the FDA's enforcement discretion.
 To remain within the FDA's enforcement discretion, we are restricted in the ways we can promote and market our products.
 Furthermore, certain of our future products, including specimen transport containers we may develop such as Grow on the Go, might be regulated as Class I medical devices for which premarket clearance or approval may not be required, subject to certain limitations.
 We believe that our promotional activities for our products fall within the scope of the FDA's enforcement discretion and applicable premarket exemptions.
-However, the FDA could disagree and require us to stop promoting our Acuitas MDRO products in certain ways unless and until we obtain FDA clearance or approval for them, or our FDA-cleared products for unapproved or "off-label" uses unless and until we obtain FDA clearance or approval for these uses.
-In addition, because our Acuitas MDRO products are not currently cleared or approved by the FDA, if the FDA determines that our promotional materials constitute promotion of a use for which premarket clearance or approval is required, it could request that we modify our promotional materials or subject us to regulatory or enforcement actions, including, but not limited to, the issuance of an untiled letter, a Form 483 letter, a warning letter, injunction, seizure, civil fine and criminal penalties.
+However, the FDA could disagree and require us to stop promoting our Acuitas MDRO products in certain ways unless and until we obtain FDA clearance or approval for them, or our FDA-cleared products for unapproved or "off-label" uses unless and until we obtain FDA determines that our promotional materials constitute promotion of a use for which premarket clearance or approval is required, it could request that we modify our promotional materials or subject us to regulatory or enforcement actions, including, but not limited to, the issuance of an untitled letter, a Form 483 letter, a warning letter, injunction, seizure, civil fine and criminal penalties.
 It is also possible that other federal, state or foreign enforcement authorities might take action if they consider our promotional materials to constitute promotion of an unapproved use, which could result in significant fines or penalties under other statutory authorities, such as laws prohibiting false claims for reimbursement.
 In that event, our reputation could be damaged and adoption of the products would be impaired.